 Let’s take a deeper look at how live streaming in a video platform works.

-The modern video platform is designed to be a “corporate YouTube,” enabling businesses to securely live stream, record, and share videos.
-In stark contrast to a decade ago, when virtually every video task required its own set of specialized point solutions, today’s video platforms are built to support video from end-to-end.
+The modern video platform is more than just a live streaming platform.
+It enables businesses to securely live stream, record, and share videos.
+In stark contrast to a decade ago, when virtually every video task required its own set of specialized point solutions, today’s video platforms are built to support video communications from end-to-end.

 With only one system to learn (and far fewer potential points of failure), a video platform can serve as a versatile live streaming solution that will be flexible enough for any use case but still simple enough for everyone — even executives — to use.

 But simply being user-friendly is far from the only benefit to live streaming with a video platform.
 There are a number of technical benefits as well:

 Today’s video platforms are built on modern streaming protocols that deliver live and on-demand video securely over your company’s network or from anywhere with an Internet connection, without the need for any special hardware or complex setups.

 One-click live streaming to 1 or 1 million viewers